aanyashukla/Future_Rides_Fare_Prediction/README.md

-# 📊 Fair Prediction on Uber Dataset 🚕
+# 📊 Fare Prediction on Uber Dataset 🚕

-A machine learning project that predicts Uber fare amounts with a focus on **fairness in prediction**.
+A machine learning project that predicts **Uber fare amounts** using regression models.
 The workflow covers data exploration, preprocessing, feature engineering, and predictive modeling.

 ---